 The famous springs of Kallithea are one of the must-visit spots during your trip to Rhodes.
 They have been the setting of some of the most famous Greek films and still fascinate both locals and tourists alike.
 It is truly a sight to behold!

 Kiotari beach - credits: rhodesguide.com

 Around 60 km from Rhodes Old Town, you will find the stunning beach of Kiotari.
-While one side of the beach has the traditional organized character of a typical Rhodian beach, the other side maintains a pure unspoiled nature that waits to be discovered by the adventurous explorers of the island.
+While one side of the beach has the traditional organized character of typical Rhodes beaches, the other side maintains a pure unspoiled nature that waits to be discovered by the adventurous explorers of the island.

 You will come upon the beach of Kiotari if you continue further south from the beach of Ialysos.
 Enjoy the sea and water sports and choose for your meal one of the traditional taverns, which you will find along the coastal road.

 Haraki beach - credits: greece.com

 Haraki beach is a haven away from the curious eyes of the hustle and bustle of tourism.
 It is some 35 km from Rhodes’ town, and it is the place where you go to clear your mind and enjoy a refreshing dive rid of the stress of everyday life.

 This attractive bay offers an undeniably serene atmosphere.
 The main visitors of this beach are tourists who rent rooms near the beach, but also local families who bring their umbrellas and prefer the central part of the beach where there is no charge.